Skip to content

 1. A paid Parental Leave of Absence (including both Disability Leave Benefits and Caregiving Leave Benefits) taken under this rule runs concurrently with leave available under the Family and Medical Leave Act (FMLA) and does not extend or defer FMLA leave.

-2. An eligible Postdoctoral Fellow may, in addition to a Paid Parental Leave, qualify for unpaid leave under the FMLA during the same 12-month period to the extent the Postdoctoral Fellow has not otherwise exhausted their FMLA during the relevant time period.
+2. An eligible Postdoctoral Fellow may, in addition to a Paid Parental Leave, qualify for some period of unpaid leave under the FMLA during the same 12-month period to the extent the Postdoctoral Fellow has not otherwise exhausted their FMLA during the relevant time period.

 6. Procedures: Request for Benefit, Notification of Administrators, Timing